lsst-sqre/phalanx/docs/developers/write-a-helm-chart.rst

 empty
     Use this starter for any other type of application.
     This will create an empty Helm chart, to which you can add resources or external charts.

+You will be prompted for a short description of the application.
+Keep it succinct, ideally just a few words, and do not add a period at the end.

 Write the Chart.yaml
 ====================